|

 Board and Director

-student education, and is a clinical assistant professor
+with medical student education, and is a clinical

-University of Michigan, and did her residency in Family
+and did her residency in Family Medicine at Brown

-discovery of widespread lack of knowledge of both the
+widespread lack of knowledge of both the condition

-condition of lymphedema and its treatment, and her
+of lymphedema and its treatment, and her inability

 interested in managing the condition.
 Her goal is to

-to work to encourage physicians to manage the condition
+and to work to encourage physicians to manage the

 top of page